Superman's Pal Jimmy Olsen

 Superman's Pal Jimmy Olsen is an American comic book series published by DC Comics from September–October 1954 until March 1974, spanning a total of 163 issues.
 Featuring the adventures of Superman supporting character Jimmy Olsen, it contains stories often of a humorous nature.

+A second Superman's Pal, Jimmy Olsen series, written by Matt Fraction and drawn by Steve Lieber, was published between 2019 and 2020.

 Publication history

 The 1952 television series Adventures of Superman co-starred actor Jack Larson, who appeared regularly as Jimmy Olsen.
 Largely because of the popularity of Larson and his portrayal of the character, National Comics Publications (DC Comics) decided to create a regular title featuring Jimmy as the leading character, which debuted with a September–October 1954 cover date.
 Curt Swan was the main artist on the series for its first decade.

 Superman's Pal Jimmy Olsen saw strong sales, selling an average of 498,000 copies of each issue in 1960, which was well behind top-selling series such as Uncle Scrooge and Superman but ahead of other widely recognized series such as Detective Comics, Wonder Woman, and even Action Comics, which starred Superman himself.
 The series's success prompted DC to introduce a second title which revolves around a supporting character, Superman's Girl Friend, Lois Lane, in 1958.

 Lucy Lane was introduced in issue #36 (April 1959) and became the primary romantic interest of Jimmy Olsen for the run of the series.
 In an "Imaginary Story" seen in issue #57, he marries Supergirl (Kara Zor-El/Linda Lee Danvers) after she loses both her powers and memories of being Supergirl, only for her to recover her powers and memories after their marriage; once she lets him know that she is Supergirl, he is perfectly happy with it.
 She was also the anonymous "Miss X" whom Jimmy kissed in issue #44 to break the spell that turned him into a werewolf.

 Early issues of Superman's Pal Jimmy Olsen had few fantasy elements and typically focused on Jimmy trying to do his job as a reporter, but towards the end of the 1950s most of the stories used bizarre premises and frequently involved Jimmy undergoing supernatural transformations.
 Jimmy acting like a jerk and turning on his friends was a common motif, to the extent that DC published an 80-page giant size issue (Superman's Pal Jimmy Olsen #113) which consisted of reprints of the best "Jimmy Olsen betrays Superman" stories.